-In Figure 46 an example network, including 2 private PIM-NG multicast domains is illustrated.
-In this example that is going to be used to explain the processes involved, Domain1 (D1 for simplicity) is a PIM-NG domain in which ALL multicast sources and the C-MAPPER use private IP addresses and Domain2 (D2 for simplicity) is a PIM-NG domain in which the C-MAPPER uses public IP address and is responsible to directly become peer with a C-MAPPER in D1 and a group of multicast sources use Public IP Addresses and a group use Private IP Addresses.
+In Figure 36 a network, including 2 private PIM-NG multicast domains is illustrated as an example.
+In this example that is going to be used to explain the processes involved, Domain1 (D1 for simplicity) is a PIM-NG domain in which ALL multicast sources and the C-MAPPER use private IP addresses and Domain2 (D2 for simplicity) is a PIM-NG domain in which the C-MAPPER uses public IP address and is responsible to directly become peer with a C-MAPPER in D1 and a group of multicast sources use Public IP Addresses and a group use Private TP Addresses.